 In Maslow’s hierarchy of needs, the need for esteem and status comes right after the need for love and friendship.
 In the modern world, status and prestige are often associated with branded luxury goods and exclusive services, on which people are willing to spend enormously.

 Luxury brands have long shied away from developing web and mobile apps, leaning heavily on their brand heritage and fearing that online retailing would reduce their sense of exclusivity.
-But changes in customer buying behavior coupled with the widespread adoption of mobile devices have made luxury brands think about creating mobile solutions.
+But changes in customer buying behavior coupled with the widespread adoption of mobile devices and tablets have made luxury brands think about creating mobile solutions.

 More and more luxury brands are using technologies to promote themselves, drive sales, and build a strong community of loyal customers.
 In the future, according to a report by Bain & Company, the online channel will represent 25 percent of market value in the luxury segment.